• Best of Web

 But the Hundred Years’ War is a bit of a misnomer.
 Fighting was intermittent over time, punctuated by long truces or diversions caused by plagues and other calamities.
 If you’re looking for a genuine war of a century’s duration, consider the Russian-Circassian War, which persisted with few interruptions from 1763 to 1864.
 Indeed, this very week (May 21) marks the anniversary of the war's end.

 On one side was czarist Russia, possessed of expansionist aims and eager to take advantage of the growing weakness of the Ottoman Empire to its south.
 Circassia was on the other side, a country mostly forgotten today, though it had existed for centuries.
-It was bounded in the west by the northeastern Black Sea coast and stretched east across the Caucasus Mountains as far as the Caspian Sea.
+It was bounded in the west by the northeastern Black Sea coast and stretched east across the Caucasus Mountains almost as far as to the Caspian Sea.

 Russia, as the world knows all too well, is a historical and habitual aggressor nation.
 I wish it weren’t necessary to say so, because I have many friends in Russia and nearby countries, but it’s an inescapable fact.
 Under authoritarian czars, followed by totalitarian communists, followed by the fascist Putin, Russian kleptocracies have incurred the lasting hatred of their neighbors because they won’t leave them alone.
 (Don’t forget that World War II started when Moscow teamed up with Hitler to invade Poland.)